 Music and Science

 Dustin has effectively combined his interests in music and science by including elements of randomness and scientific thematic material in his compositions.
-He again combines his interests by writing the music score for a film about clean energy, “Solar” by his fellow MIT student Daniel Dahan ’12.
-The video can be viewed on MIT Tech TV.
+Another of his musical scores is for Solar, a film about clean energy by fellow MIT student Daniel Dahan ’12.